exratione/work-already/README.md

       }
     }, function (error, socketEvent) {});

-11) confirmNoMatchingEmit
+13) connectAndConfirmNoMatchingEmit

-    // Wait to ensure that no event of the specified type is fired for
+    // Connect and check to ensure that no event of a specific type is emitted
-    // the duration of the timeout.
-Only take notice of events that are
-    // matched by the provided match function. client.action({
+    // within the timeout period.
+The match function can be used to further
+    // winnow down which events count.
+    client.action({
-      type: "confirmNoEmit",
+      type: "connectAndConfirmNoMatchingEmit",
       // An optional connection namespace.
       namespace: "/namespace"
       // The event type.
       eventType: "someEvent",
       // Optional timeout in milliseconds.
 This can be a function.
-      timeout: 500
+      connectTimeout: 500,
+      // Optional timeout in milliseconds.
+This can be a function.
+      confirmNoEmitTimeout: 500,
       // The match function is passed the same arguments as a listener.
 If it
       // returns true then the event is noticed, otherwise it is skipped.
       match: function (eventType, eventData ... ) { return true; }
+      // Optional client socket configuration.
+      socketConfig: {
+        "reconnect": true
+      }
     }, function (error, socketEvent) {});

-12) confirmNoEmit
+14) connectAndConfirmNoEmit

-    // Wait to ensure that no event of the specified type is fired for
+    // Connect and check to ensure that no event of a specific type is emitted
-    // the duration of the timeout.
+    // within the timeout period.
     client.action({
-      type: "confirmNoEmit",
+      type: "connectAndConfirmNoEmit",
       // An optional connection namespace.
       namespace: "/namespace"
       // The event type.
       eventType: "someEvent",
       // Optional timeout in milliseconds.
 This can be a function.
-      timeout: 500
+      connectTimeout: 500,
+      // Optional timeout in milliseconds.
+This can be a function.
+      confirmNoEmitTimeout: 500,
+      // Optional client socket configuration.
+      socketConfig: {
+        "reconnect": true
+      }
     }, function (error, socketEvent) {});